 It’s important to always wear the appropriate personal protective equipment (PPE) for the cutting tool you are using.

-This is an example fire plan which can be used and adapted to operations in your area.
+This is an example fire risk mitigation plan which can be used and adapted to operations in your area.